Is a day trip to Guatape, Colombia one of the easiest and safest things to do if you’re in Medellin? Yes!

 In Colombia, bus seats are assigned when you buy a ticket.
 This is a good thing, because you can sit next to your friend, and you don’t have to scramble to arrive first to get a good seat.

-Try to use the restroom right before you depart.
+Try to use the restroom right before you depart, and leave time for this in case there is a wait.
 The bus may or may not stop because the trip from Medellin to Guatape is considered a shorter route.
 You can expect stops for longer routes, like from Medellin to Bogota or from Medellin to Jardin.

-While on the bus to Guatape from Medellin…
+When to get off the bus to Guatape

 If you want to get off at the Peñól de Guatapé (the monolith) before you go into the town of Guatape, you can tell the driver.
 The driver will let you off at the entrance to the Piedra (“the Stone”), which will be ten minutes before the arrival in the Guatape bus station.
 Keep an eye on your Google Maps, or just look out the window!